brandur/sorg/content/drafts/ruby-memory.md

 }
 ```

-The page itself tracks a single `freelist` pointer to a
+The heap itself tracks a single `freelist` pointer to a
 slot that it knows is free, but from there new free slots
 are found by following a `free.next` on the `RVALUE`
 itself.
 All known free slots are chained together by one